slxuphys/phys150/README.md

 ## Gallary

-After taking the course, you can aslo make these cool animation as well!
+After taking the course, you can aslo make these cool animation as well and learn the physics behind.

 ![fern](gallary/fern.gif)
 ![logistic](gallary/logistic_map.gif)